zarthur/CSCC-Android-Mobile-Applications-Notes/week_11/readme.md

 The code we've added to the *onCreate()* and *onCreateOptionsMenu()* methods are similar to the code we added to *AddressBookFragement* when we added a menu previously.
-Similarly, we have to add code to the *onOptionsItemSelected()* method to support seclection of menu items.
+Similarly, we have to add code to the *onOptionsItemSelected()* method to support selection of menu items.

 First, we check if the contact has an email address; if not, the method returns true and does nothing.
 Next we create an intent with